 This automatic function is available in newer versions of Microsoft Windows and makes life much easier for users in case of problems with the registry.

-So, first go to the Settings panel and click on Update & Security.
+So, first, go to the Settings panel and click on Update & Security.
 Next, click the Recovery button and go to the Advanced Startup section.

-Here, click on the button "Restart now", wait a little, and then you will see several options for subsequent actions; you must click on Troubleshoot.
+Here, click on the button "Restart now", wait for a little, and then you will see several options for subsequent actions; you must click on Troubleshoot.

 In the "Advanced Options", click on Automatic Repair / Startup Repair, then enter the recovery key, and then click Continue.
 Do not worry if the computer reboots itself during this step; this is normal.